Bhardwaj-Himanshu/GSOD-23/PROPOSAL.md

 I have created a [Github-Repo](https://github.com/Bhardwaj-Himanshu/Wasm_Edge_GSOD-23) for my this year's submissions, if you want to check out.
 Also, try to look for a easter egg question in my [PROPOSAL.MD](https://github.com/Bhardwaj-Himanshu/Wasm_Edge_GSOD-23/blob/main/README.md).

+## Currently Working on the docusaurus Website

+### DAY 1
+- Achieved
+ - Made a cool looking demo
+-Not able to achieve
+ -Need to host the website
+ -Figure out how to change default images
+ -Changing the color-scheme to fit
+ -Adding accurate and new content to the guide